-I have been been an IBCLC (Internationally Board Certified Lactation Consultant) since 2010 and in addition to working strategically both locally and nationally to improve things for new families, with roles in the NHS and for some parenting charities, I have also made myself available for some private IBCLC consultations for antenatal preparation, for supportive and informative consultations with breastfeeding mothers, and those who are formula feeding and would like up-to-date evidence based and impartial information on all aspects of feeding their baby.
+I have been been an IBCLC (Internationally Board Certified Lactation Consultant) since 2010 (reaccredited as required by exam in 2020) and in addition to working strategically both locally and nationally to improve things for new families, with roles in the NHS and for some parenting charities, I have also made myself available for some private IBCLC consultations for antenatal preparation, for supportive and informative consultations with breastfeeding mothers, and those who are formula feeding and would like up-to-date evidence based and impartial information on all aspects of feeding their baby.

-I am myself a mother of three, and have been supporting mothers one to one and in groups, originally as a peer supporter, since 2001.
+I am myself a mother, and have been supporting mothers and expectant / new parents one to one and in groups, originally as a peer supporter and then as an IBCLC, since 2001.

 I can work with you on troubleshooting for babies who won’t settle (colic, reflux, trapped wind and allergic babies are my speciality!), breastfeeding which is not comfortable for Mum, babies with faltering weight gain, antenatal preparation, postnatal debriefing, returning to work, mastitis and blocked ducts, breastfeeding, formula feeding, mixed feeding and also introducing complementary foods.
 I can also assess for tongue tie though I would myself refer you to an appropriate NHS or possibly private practitioner if it was thought to be hindering feeding: I do not perform the procedure myself.

-Home visits cannot currently be accommodated, however in normal circumstances I can travel to your home any where in the north west of England, including Lancashire, Cumbria, Cheshire, Greater Manchester and Merseyside – I have always offered ‘Zoom’ video consultations for those further away or who do not require face to face support.
-I have also travelled to north Wales and West Yorkshire, and was regularly in London, so home visits in central and south London were often possible.
+Home visits are NOT currently being accommodated as standard, however in normal circumstances I can travel to your home any where in the north west of England, including Lancashire, Cumbria, Cheshire, Greater Manchester and Merseyside – I have always offered ‘Zoom’ video consultations for those further away or who do not require face to face support.
+I have also travelled to north Wales and West Yorkshire, and am regularly in London, so home visits in central / north west London are sometimes possible.

-All clients can also receive ongoing email or message support, as required.
+All clients can also receive ongoing remote support, by Facebook Messenger or WhatsApp as required.
 I have full indemnity insurance.

-A 45 minute video consultation is £45, and I can offer more intensive follow up by message or video call for various fees as agreed.
+A video consultation is £100-125 depending on time / need, and I can offer more intensive follow up by message or video call for various fees as agreed.

-I also offer a package of distance support by WhatsApp or Facebook Messenger for £45 per week or £140 per month, available alone or as an add-on to other packages of care.
+I also offer remote support by WhatsApp or Facebook Messenger for £75-125 per week or £200 per month, available alone or as an add-on to other packages of care.

-My flat rate fee for a home visit – usually available at short notice under normal circumstances – is £90 for around 2 hours, plus my round-trip mileage at 45p per mile.
+My flat rate fee for a home visit – usually available at short notice under normal circumstances – is £135 for around 2 hours, plus my round-trip mileage at 45p per mile.
 Initial enquiries and some follow up by text, email or FB message, are free of charge / included.
-The cost of a home visit includes remote access for up to 2 weeks by Messenger, WhatsApp or email, in the price.

 IF THE FINANCIAL SIDE OF THINGS IS PUTTING YOU OFF ASKING FOR THE SUPPORT YOU FEEL YOU NEED, PLEASE GET IN TOUCH.